Terrrya/Places-API/README.md

 Also you can add settings for your database or use default settings from .env_smple

-## Getting access
+## Getting admin access
 <hr>

 You can use following:
 - superuser:
   - Username: admin
-  - Password: 12345
+  - Password: admin12345

 Or create another one by yourself:
 - create user via Admin panel /admin/